-Arm[®] Cortex[®]-M4F memory is mapped with two bit-band areas, and it maps each word in the alias memory area to one bit in the bit-band memory.
-Write a word to the alias memory and there will be the same effect as the read-changewrite operation on the target of the bit-band area.
-Both peripheral register and SRAM are mapped into a bit band area, and it is allowed to perform single bitband write and read operations.
+Arm® Cortex®-M4F memory is mapped with two bit-band areas, and it maps each word in the alias memory area to one bit in the bit-band memory.
+Write a word to the alias memory and there will be the same effect as the read-change-write operation on the target of the bit-band area.
+Both peripheral register and SRAM are mapped into one bit band area, and it is allowed to perform single bit-band write and read operations.